-The applicant is proposing to divide the subject property into 88 single family residential lot, with three lots designated for stormwater detention (Tracts A, B, and C).
+The applicant is proposing to divide the subject property into 89 single family residential lot, with two lots designated for stormwater detention (Tracts A and B).
 There is a S-4 water pump station located south of Lot 6.
-The property that pump station is located on it not part of this subdivision.
+The applicant is working with the City on the location of this pump station.